bcoughlan/docker-ssh-bridge/README.md

 Since Docker 18.09, the Docker CLI has supported using a remote Docker Daemon over SSH by setting `DOCKER_HOST=ssh://user@host`.
 It is usually much faster to build the image remotely than to build it locally and copy it with `docker save` and SSH.

 However, some tools (build plugins etc.) do not yet support the ssh protocol.
-This offers an alternative until it is widely available.
+This offers an alternative until it is widely supported.

 # Installation